angelmaria831/black-jack/README.md

-## Create BlackJack App using NextJs - Tailwind CSS
+## Create BlackJack App using NextJs - Tailwind CSS - Jest

 # Game Model

 1. Create a single deck of playing cards
 2. Two players (called Player and the Dealer) who will play against each other
-3. Each player is given three cards from the top of a shuffled deck of cards
+3. Each player is given two cards from the top of a shuffled deck of cards

 # Rules :